ziur/sdfc-idea/_docs/deployment.md

 ### Without parameters

-Once this task is executed without ***folders*** parameter it deploys all code into an organization.
+Once this task is executed without parameters it deploys all local code to your organization.

 command: